ewasm/testnet/rust.md

 By default, the Rust compiler can generate huge WebAssembly binaries, even in release mode.
 These are not suitable for use as Ewasm contracts, and include lots of unnecessary cruft.

-The following steps will show how to optimize for size and remove unnecessary code segments from the resulting WASM binary.
+The following steps will show how to optimize for size and remove unnecessary code segments from the resulting Wasm binary.

 #### Compiler optimizations